ruthrootz/azure-certifications-study-notes/az-204/alan-rodrigues-course.md

     - containers are lightweight
 - image: the set of instructions, the template, for creating the container
 - container: the runnable instance of an image on which your app can run
+- once you install the Docker runtime on your machine (Linux or Windows) you can deploy containers based on an image

 ### Section 6: Develop for Azure Storage